mwtichen/spacy_on_aws_lambda/README.md

 Next, I tested the app in the flask_app_test.ipynb notebook.

-After that, I followed the instructions from[this](https://pythonforundergradengineers.com/deploy-serverless-web-app-aws-lambda-zappa.html) webpage, using my app rather than their's.
+After that, I followed the instructions from [this](https://pythonforundergradengineers.com/deploy-serverless-web-app-aws-lambda-zappa.html) webpage, using my app rather than their's.

 Lastly, I tested the lambda function in the zappa_app_test.ipynb notebook.